Knowing what a web designer needs to start your new website can be confusing:

 It’s easy for people to forget a badly named small businesses or brand.

-A good domain name will help you avoid that – in fact, it can be one of the most important aspect of your branding strategy.
-Make sure it’s unique, memorable and cohesive with your business and the image you want it to establish.
+A good domain name will help you avoid that – it’s one of the most important parts of your branding strategy.
+Make sure it’s unique, memorable and cohesive with your business and the image you want to project.

-Here’s something else you should make sure you do:
+Here’s something else to make sure you do:

-It will help them to design your new small business website with purpose, unify every element and convey a clear message.
-It will empower them to design not just a widget, button or a header – but your own unique brand.
+It will help them to design your new website with a clear purpose and message.
+It will empower them to design not just a widget, button or a header – but your unique brand.

-If you want to get the best website design…
+If you want to create the best user experience for your new website…

-Good design is about solving problems, so empower your web designer to create your website around your content, rather than the other way around, and you’ll achieve a far more effective website.
+Good designers solve problems, so empower your web designer to create your website around your content, rather than the other way around, and you’ll achieve a far more effective website.

-Compelling copy, thoughtfully structured into a highly user-friendly layout and visually appealing design; leading to a specific command and call to action that drives leads and sales for your small business.
+Compelling copy, thoughtfully structured into a user-friendly layout and effective design; leading to a specific call-to-action that drives more leads and sales for your company.